klepsydra-technologies/kpsr-tutorial/tutorials/chapter3_part4.md

 <a name="introduction"></a>
 ## Introduction
-In this case, we treat the case where sensor messages are being broadcast using DDS and the middleware used is DDS.
+In this case, we treat the case where sensor messages are being broadcast using DDS[^1] and the middleware used is DDS.
 However, as we know that klepsydra's event loop is faster, we use it, without any changes to the service classes, to control the cubesat.
 In this case, the overall code in the main file still retains the same structure as the other examples.
 We list below what steps differ and what different API we need to call.

+[^1]: DDS and YAML are no longer supported.
+Please, download `kpsr-core` up to [v7.8.0](https://github.com/klepsydra-technologies/kpsr-core/tree/v7.8.0) to test DDS and/or YAML functionality.

 Unlike ROS, DDS does not need catkin, so it can be built normally with cmake and make.